PaulChana/cheat-sheets/cpp/stack-trace.md

 # Print a stack trace

 Note - This will only work on 'nix style systems.
 Its also a nasty bit of code, so use with absolute caution.
-Note - I have no idea where this code came from original.
-I didnt write it, and it could **definately** use so fixing up.
+Note - I have no idea where this code came from originally.
+I didn't write it, and it could **definitely** use some fixing up.

 ```C++
 #include <stdio.h>